Vegan Egg Salad

 Tofu Egg Salad Recipes

 You know, being a vegan is really not as difficult as it sounds.
-Most people get all distracted by the idea of giving up meat, eggs, milk, and cheese.
+It’s easy to get distracted by the idea of giving up meat, eggs, milk, and cheese.
 OK, when you say it like that it can sound a little over the top, especially for people who are used to eating these things.

-But once you get past that, you discover all the delicious, clean ingredients you can cook with and you’re hooked.
-For example, today’s recipe for a Vegan Egg Sandwich is a great example.
+But you eventually get past that hurdle.
+And you fill your pantry with all the vegan essentials.
+And you fall in love with your vegan diet.
+I’m speaking from experience.
+For example, today’s recipe for a Vegan Egg Sandwich.
 If you’re nervous about trying tofu, don’t be.
 Check out my Tofu Buying Guide for additional information.

 Reader Reviews